razzzp/h8-p2-finalproj/README.md

 - Client can search for available cars for rent
   - provide start date and time
   - provide end date and time
-  - can filter by vehicle type/model
+  - can filter by seats
-  - returns all available cars
+  - returns all available cars matching criteria
 - Client can book a rental for a given car
   - provide start date
   - provide end date